idesignpbp/public-api-documentation/source/includes/_shipping.md

 - [Create Shipment](#create-shipment) - Add garments to a new shipment
 - [Get Shipment Detail](#get-shipment-detail) - Shipment details and garments in the shipment
 - [Receive Shipment](#receive-shipment) - Receive a shipment.
+- [Get All Fabric Orders](#get-all-fabric-orders) - Get all fabric orders for a specific garment.
 - [Get Fabric Order](#get-fabric-order) - Details of a fabric order.
 - [Receive Fabric Order](#receive-fabric-order) - Receive a fabric order.
 - [Accept Fabric Order](#accept-fabric-order) - Accept a fabric order if it doesn't have any flaws.